-Bridging finance is a versatile and useful tool used by many property investors but is often overlooked by buy to let landlords.
-Consultant Paul Keddy explains what it is and how you can use it to expand and improve your property portfolio.
+Bridging finance is a versatile tool many property investors use, but buy to let landlords often overlook it.
+Our latest blog examines what bridging finance actually is, and how you can use it to improve your property portfolio.

-As the name suggests, a bridging loan used to ‘bridge the gap’ from the point of purchase to the loan’s exit.
-Typically, an exit requires the loan to be refinanced or the property sold to repay the loan.
-Bridging lenders will always require your exit strategy to be in place before releasing funds, to ensure that you have the means to repay the loan.
+As the name suggests, a bridging loan can ‘bridge the gap’ from the point of purchase to the loan’s exit.
+Typically, the exit from the bridging finance will be when you refinance the property onto a buy to let mortgage or sell it to repay the loan.
+It’s important to note that bridging lenders will always require your exit strategy to be in place before releasing funds to ensure that you have the means to repay the loan.

 Purchasing Property at Auction

-Property auctions can be a great way to quickly purchase below open market value property and expand your buy to let portfolio.
-The reason property investors often use bridging finance is that auction houses usually have a four to six-week completion deadline, meaning that securing a formal buy to let mortgage is unlikely to work with this timeline.
+Property auctions can be a great way to quickly purchase below-open-market value property and expand your buy to let portfolio.
+As auction houses typically have a four to six-week completion deadline, securing a buy to let mortgage is unlikely to work, which makes bridging finance perfect for these types of cases.
 As bridging finance can be arranged and drawn down within three to four weeks, it’s a much more reliable way to secure property bought at auction.

-- Let the property – you can refinance the property onto a buy to let mortgage
+- Refinance the property onto a buy to let mortgage

 - Refurbish the property and retain as a buy to let